 This breed is loving, intelligent, and energetic, but it can also suffer from a few hip issues depending on its genetics.
 It’s no surprise that a dog that spends most of its time on its feet might have some issues when it comes to hip problems.

 Not every dog will suffer from this condition, but it’s best to understand the signs and symptoms to help prevent and treat any issues that may arise in the future.

-If you have concerns about the health of your Australian Shepherd and their potential for hip dysplasia, keep reading to learn more.
+If you have concerns about the health of your Australian Shepherd and its potential for hip dysplasia, keep reading to learn more.

 What is an Australian Shepherd?